 Please note that the exhibition may need to close at short notice in response to an insufficient number of available stewards.
 Apologies in advance for any inconvenience caused.

-Social distancing measures will be in place throughout the exhibition, and occasionally for services and special events it is necessary to close Kings and Scribes: The Birth of a Nation.
+Occasionally for services, special events and steward availability it is necessary to close Kings and Scribes: The Birth of a Nation.
 Please check the closures page in advance of your visit.